Bookmarks in the Power BI service

 Reset all your changes to a report

 From the upper-right corner of your report canvas, select Reset to default.
-This removes all your changes in the report and sets it back to the author's last saved view of the report.
+This removes all your changes in the report and sets it back to the designer's last saved view of the report.

-In this release of bookmarks, there are a few limitations and considerations to keep in mind.
+In this release of personal bookmarks, there are a few considerations and limitations to keep in mind.